Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Harmonic oscillator

 where $\omega =\sqrt{\frac{k}{m}}$.
 Then, considering that for the harmonic oscillator $\overset{\_}{T}=\overset{\_}{U}$ , we obtain for the average energy for the period:

 To carry out transition from an initial state of system to the final one $ E_{n\text{ }}\rightarrow E_{k}$, we should "take away" energy from our oscillator by electromagnetic field.

-It is known that emission of an electromagnetic field by a moving charge differ from zero only if we integrate for the full period $T$ of movement in the course of which the emission or absorption appears.
-It corresponds to the fact that the full photon instead of a part is emitted / absorbed, that is the generated field satisfying to a periodicity condition.
+It is known that emission of an electromagnetic field by a moving charge differ from zero only if we integrate for the complete period $T$ of movement in the course of which the emission or absorption appears.
+It corresponds to the fact that the complete photon instead of its part is emitted / absorbed, that is the generated field satisfying to a periodicity condition.

 The factor of proportionality between energy and frequency for a free electromagnetic field is $\hbar $:

 (Once again we emphasize here that as it follows from Einstein's and Debye works, the constant $\hbar $ concerns only to the electromagnetic field and do not appears in any way from matter properties, or the size of the system under consideration).
 Expression (1.12) gives a ratio between energy levels, however considering (2.3) it is clear that the residual energy $ E_{_{0}}=U(r_{1})$ cannot be emitted by a photon $\hbar \omega $, because